Train for a Career as a Patient Care Technician

 The fee entitles you to an initial 12 months of access to the Patient Care Technician course.
 The program is designed to be completed in 3 months of full-time study, and we provide you 12 months of access to give you the freedom to study on the schedule and pace that works for you.

-Upon completion, you will be placed in a clinical externship, which will allow you to put your training into practice with hands-on experience in a medical office setting.
+For an additional charge, you may select to be placed in a clinical externship, which will allow you to put your training into practice with hands-on experience in a medical office setting.

 Course extensions are available once you are within 3 months of your course expiration date if you feel you need more time to complete the program.